lizallyn/Project-Mysids/README.md

 #### Mysid Figures Second Revision.R

 This file is the script used to produce the final versions of the figures in the published manuscript in PeerJ.
-Available online <here>(https://peerj.com/articles/16587/).
+Available online: https://peerj.com/articles/16587/

 ## Modeling